alejio/alejio.github.io/_posts/2019-09-02-hiring-machine-learning-engineers-part-1.md

 Nowadays, the unicorn halo crowning those Data Scientists who specialise in narrow scientific methodologies has generally fallen away.
 Typically, the most effective Data Scientist profiles in the industry, in most cases, combine scientific rigour and a product/business-first mentality - and rather crucially a strong will to become a "good programmer".

-Hence, the emergence of the Third Wave Data Scientist<sup>1</sup>, following its predecessor the PoC Data Scientist, and the ancestral Data Analyst variant.
+Hence, the emergence of the Third Wave Data Scientist, following its predecessor the proof-of-concept Data Scientist, and the ancestral Data Analyst variant.
 Having experienced these transitions first hand, it now feels like the industry, at least in its major hubs, is learning to put Machine Learning practitioners to use much more effectively.

-This is part of an overall tech ecosystem evolution fuelled by ever-increasing venture capital and the ensuing explosive birth rate of startups requiring "jacks-of-all trades"- and is closely linked to the proliferation of the Machine Learning Engineer, following that of the Data Engineer<sup>2</sup>.
+This is part of an overall tech ecosystem evolution fuelled by ever-increasing venture capital and the ensuing explosive birth rate of startups requiring "jacks-of-all trades"- and is closely linked to the proliferation of the Machine Learning Engineer, following that of the Data Engineer.

 As tech history teaches us, nomenclature is transient; at the moment it means different things at different places.
 But today what really matters is that it doesn't make sense to place hard borders between roles and teams.
-I won't go into too much detail here, as a bunch of amazing tech blogs have already covered this extensively<sup>3</sup>.
+I won't go into too much detail here, as a bunch of amazing tech blogs have already covered this extensively.

 So you will be spared the cringe of another Venn Diagram; it suffices to say that the set of common skills across all areas is becoming increasingly larger over time.
 A modern ML-powered team requires flexibility and interchangeability of duties.

 >  *On a side note I can't resist: the football nerd in me sees a strong parable with Total Football, a revolutionary football system born in Holland in the 1960s.
 In Total Football, no outfield player had a fully deterministic role; any player could attack an area traditionally "owned" by another teammate, who would in turn have to cover the area exposed by the attacker.
 As a style of play, it was simultaneously incredibly stylish but also very successful in terms of gaining a competitive advantage; I would also assume that it made footballers enjoy their job more!*
 >
-> ***Sketch** : *Total Football intuition** (taken from Imperial BS Student Blog<sup>4</sup>, where someone had similar thoughts with me):
+> ***Sketch** : *Total Football intuition** (taken from Imperial BS Student Blog, where someone had similar thoughts with me):
 >
 > ![total football](http://i.imgur.com/W5LzxMi.png)